PaymentsJournal

 A lot of the benefits to a cashless society seem to be advantages upfront.
 However, as they get dissected, it’s not all rainbows and sunshine.
 A few examples include the following:

-• Convenience: It is easier to swipe a card or tap a smart device instead of counting out cash and getting loose change in return at the register.
+• Convenience: It is easier to insert or tap a card or a smart device instead of counting out cash and getting loose change in return at the register.
 There are also perks involved with digital forms of payments such as credit card rewards.
-However, credit card debit is on the rise.
+However, credit card debt is on the rise.
 Are people more likely to overspend when using a card over cash?
 Yes.

-• Protection against theft: When a merchant only accepts cards, they are safeguarding themselves against burglary.
+• Protection against theft: When a merchant only accepts cards, they are safeguarding themselves against cash burglary.
 There is no way to trace cash, so the bad guy has no trail to follow with the stolen cash.
-However, bad guys are getting smarter and are learning how to commit fraud on digital platforms.
-There have been many reported instances of peer-to-peer (P2P) scams.
-People are now being robbed of their smartphones as opposed to cash, so the burglars have not stopped their behavior; they only changed what item they are attempting to rob.
+However, bad guys are getting smarter and are learning how to commit fraud on digital platforms, including many reported instances of peer-to-peer (P2P) scams.

 Every time a card is used to pay for something, a digital trail is left behind.
-Banks and retailers alike work with advertisers who predict and influence the shopper.
-Both banks and retailers have a vested interest in the consumer spending money.
-It is clear the consumer is the product to large corporations.
-A third-party is also interested in this product: the federal government.
+Banks and retailers have a vested interest in knowing how consumers spend money.
+Both banks and retailers alike work with marketers to predict and influence shopper behavior.
+It is clear, businesses highly value consumer data.
+Another party that is also interested in this data is the federal government.

 Digital Currency

-The U.S.’s centralized banking digital currency system, FedNow, launched a pilot program last year and plans on expanding this year.
+The Federal Reserve launched a centralized banking digital currency pilot program last year, which it plans to expand this year.
 The digital dollar flowing on government-owned rails enables the government to track and monitor consumer spend behavior.
-The Hill explains how the government would get direct insights around your medical conditions, political donations, personal lifestyle, how much liquor you consume and any other behaviors you would like to keep private.
+The Hill explains how the government could get direct insights around your medical conditions, political donations, personal lifestyle, how much liquor you consume and any other behaviors you would like to keep private.
 Even smokers might need to worry more.

 This boils down to the very important question: what will they do with that information?
 As of now, there are no checks and balances put into place with this newly developed digital currency.

 If you are a law-abiding citizen, you may believe you have nothing to worry about.
-In the US, we follow the principal that people are innocent until proven guilty.
-However, innovation with digital currency such as automated fines and temporary holds on bank accounts does not follow that principal.
-Digitized societies follow the principal of guilty until innocence is proven.
+In the U.S., we follow the principle that people are innocent until proven guilty.
+However, innovation with digital currency such as automated fines and temporary holds on bank accounts may not always follow that principle.
+Some digitized societies follow the principle of guilty until innocence is proven.

 There is no stopping a cashless society.
 However, it is imperative that protections are set into place for consumers before the cons outweigh the pros.